Different Types Of Aggressive Behaviour in Dogs

 This aggression is something that female dogs sometimes experience when they have puppies.
 It is an instinctive behaviour that comes from the desire to protect her babies and can be directed at any person or dog that she fears may jeopardise the safety of her litter.

-Is your dog showing any sort of aggression than please get in touch with us!
+Is your dog showing any sort of aggression?
+Please get in touch with us!